Gurobi/gurobi-optimods/docs/source/mods/max-flow-min-cut.rst

         :math:`B_{ij}\in\mathbb{R}`.

-        Given a source and sink vertices :math:`s\in V` and :math:`t\in V`, respectively, the problem can be stated as finding the flow with maximum value from :math:`s` to :math:`t` such that the flow is capacity feasible.
+        Given a source and sink vertices :math:`s\in V` and :math:`t\in V`, respectively, the problems can be stated as finding:

+        - the flow with maximum value from source to sink such that the flow is capacity feasible.
+        - the set of edges which disconnects the source and sink such that the total capacity is minimised.

     .. tab:: Optimization Model